-I brought up the GIMP and I went to file and I found create and sure enough here’s logos, and here all the logo scripts, and I went, wow that’s strange.
+I brought up the GIMP and I went to file and I found the creation and sure enough here’s logos, and here all the logo scripts, and I went, wow that’s strange.
 Why am I getting these reports?

-Then I go and I uninstall 2.10 and I’ll end up with the create scripts.
+Then I go and uninstall 2.10 and I’ll end up with the create scripts.
 A little bit of a step.
-If you’ve already installed 2.10, I suppose you get back install 2.8 and then put 2.10 over it.
-As I say it’s not really very important to have this feature other than to complete the first project in my course.
+If you’ve already installed 2.10, I suppose you’ll get back to install 2.8 and then put 2.10 over it.
+As I say, it’s not really very important to have this feature other than to complete the first project in my course.

-Quickly you see here’s another solution to a problem that students have talked about is the icons are too small, so they’re using it on a smaller device.
+Quickly, you see here’s another solution to a problem that students have talked about is that the icons are too small, so they’re using them on a smaller device.
 Check this out.

 If I come down to icon resolution and I say custom icon resolution, now they get even smaller, and I can use these tabs here to bring them to medium size, large, or huge.

 Here, I can have huge icons so if you’re having a problem seeing the icons go ahead and increase them to medium, and large, and huge, and once again, I’m going to cancel this.
-This is all accessible under edit, preferences, and the theme.
-To get the color in fact, let’s change this to default and the icons to legacy, so I have the legacy icons.
-Let’s bring the size up just a little bit on this so I want large icons up.
-Here there we go and I usually like this to be six icons wide so there.
+This is all accessible under editing, preferences, and the theme.
+In fact, to get the color, let’s change this to default and the icons to legacy, so I have the legacy icons.
+Let’s bring the size up just a little bit on this so I want to have large icons up.
+Here we go and I usually like this to be six icons wide so there.
 That should look pretty much like my courses and I think you’ll be familiar with using this interface, and that’s all I had to do was go into edit, preferences, and themes, and icon theme, and change those.

 There we go.
-Now I’ve got the GIMP looking pretty much the way that GIMP 2.8 looked.
-I even have the create logos scripts because I overlaid 2.10 on 2.8.
+I’ve got GIMP looking pretty much the way that GIMP 2.8 looks now.
+I even have the created logo scripts because I overlaid 2.10 on 2.8.